You can familiarize yourself with our privacy practices, accessible via the headings below:

 Additional Data Subject to Cal.
 Civ.
 Code § 1798.80 Law

-In addition to the categories of third parties identified above, during the 12-month period prior to the effective date of this Statement, we may have shared personal information about you with government entities.
+In addition to the categories of third parties identified above, during the 12-month period prior to the effective date of this Statement, we may have disclosed personal information about you with government entities, and third parties in connection with corporate transactions such as mergers, acquisitions or divestitures.

-Right to Opt-Out of Sale: You have the right to opt-out of the sale of your personal information.
+- Opt-Out of Sale or Sharing: You have the right to opt-out of the sale of your personal information or the sharing of your personal information for cross-context behavioral advertising purposes

 How to Submit a Request.
-To submit an access request, complete the CCPA Right to Know Request Form.
+To submit an access request, complete the CCPA Right to Know Request Form or call us at 800.733.3853.
+To submit a correction request, complete the CCPA Right to Correct Request Form or call us at 800.733.3853.
 To submit a deletion request, submit the CCPA Right to Delete Request Form.
-To opt-out of the sale of your personal information to third parties, complete the CCPA Right to Opt-Out of Sale Request Form.
+To opt-out of the sale or sharing of your personal information to third parties, complete the CCPA Right to Opt-Out of Sale Request Form.

-To submit a Shine the Light request, email us at email@example.com.
+To submit a Shine the Light request or to opt out of Automated Decisionmaking, email us at email@example.com.

 To make a request as an authorized agent on behalf of another individual, complete either the CCPA Individual Requestor Authorized Agent Request Form or the CCPA Legal Entity Requestor Authorized Agent Request Form.